 Thank you for your interest in the IACP’s Internship Program.
-We now have positions available for the Fall 2020 internship term.
-Due to COVID-19, these may include positions that are predominantly remote.
+We now have positions available for the Summer 2021 internship term.
+The Internship position for the summer term will be completed through remote work.

 Are you interested in supporting the world's law enforcement leaders?
 If so, the IACP's Student Internship Program hires a select number of undergraduate and graduate students who are interested in supporting IACP’s vision of Shaping the Future of the Policing Profession.

 Selected interns will support the IACP through advocacy, programs, research, and training, while simultaneously gaining professional work experience and first-hand involvement with products and services that support the law enforcement community.
 The Internship Program has continuously focused on exposing students to all aspects of law enforcement and criminal justice issues.
 The program is made up of three 10 - 12 week semesters over the Spring, Summer and Fall.

 Interns also have the opportunity to take an educational field trip to a local agency; interact with local police officers and federal law enforcement agents; and participate in professional development opportunities, conferences, and meetings as they arise.

 Our mission to advance the law enforcement profession frequently requires tasks outside of the criminal justice realm; students with a background in social media, business administration, hospitality management, leadership training, journalism, marketing and communications are encouraged to apply.